Sparrow-lang/sparrow/README.md

 We are continuing to improve the language to be even more faster, natural and flexible.

+More information about the Sparrow programming langauge can be found on the [wiki](https://github.com/Sparrow-lang/sparrow/wiki) page.

 ## Sparrow needs you!

 Any contribution is welcome.
 You can implement new language features, new library features, fix bugs or even report issues.
 Just follow the [GitHub contributing guidelines](https://guides.github.com/activities/contributing-to-open-source/).